thingsdb/python-thingsdb/README.md

-# Python connector and ORM for ThingsDB
+# Python connector for ThingsDB

 > This library requires Python 3.6 or higher.